 7/ Google local pack

 When you search for a restaurant in Farnham, you will see Google bring up a list of restaurants, along with a map in a quick view.
 This is the local pack.
-To get listed here, you need a Google My Business listing that is keyword optimised, up to date with contact details and receiving reviews.
+To get listed here, you need a Google Business Profile listing that is keyword optimised, up to date with contact details and receiving reviews.

 8/ Make social sharing simple